Degrassi: The Next Generation: Guest roles

 Other guest actors who appeared in Degrassi: The Next Generation included Jayne Eastwood as Sean Cameron's mother, Billy Ray Cyrus as Duke, a limousine driver who got arrested, which resulted Jimmy, Hazel, Paige, and Spinner being left stranded in the street.
 Season seven featured appearances from Shirley Douglas as a university professor, Free The Children founder Craig Kielburger, and English pop singer Natasha Bedingfield as themselves.
 Jonathan Torrens guest starred as Emma's father, Shane, in the two-part season three premiere.
 The character had been played by Bill Parrott in the original series, but he decided not to return the former role.
 In season 10, ballroom dancer Jean-Marc Généreux appeared as a teacher during the episode "My Body Is a Cage".
 After the series had moved to MuchMusic cameos became more frequent; Keke Palmer, Ben Mulroney, Chaz Bono, Hedley, and Fefe Dobson also made appearances in the show.

-and also Other guest actors who appeared in Degrassi: The Next Generation included Jody Allison guest starred as Melanie Bruno in the final five episodes of the six season and in the final three episodes of the twelve season.
-Melanie is a new student at school and Zoe's childhood friend.
-Lives in Canada. new student in university Canada.